10 injured; four critical after downtown Charleston shooting - NewsBreak

 10 injured; four critical after downtown Charleston shooting

 CHARLESTON, S.C.
-(WCBD) – 10 people were injured and four remained in critical condition after what Mayor John Tecklenburg called a “mass shooting” in downtown Charleston late Monday night.
+(WCBD) – 10 people were injured and four remain in critical condition in what Mayor John Tecklenburg called a “mass shooting” in downtown Charleston late Monday night.

 “The Gun Violence Archive defines a mass shooting as being an incident where four or more are shot, either injured or killed; thankfully, and we’re counting our blessings that no one in this incident was killed, although I’m told 10 were shot and four are still in critical condition and we are praying for them, but per that definition, we have here in Charleston a mass shooting ,” said Mayor Tecklenburg.

-Nine adults and one 17 year old were among those hit by gunfire in the shooting, which began at a Memorial Day block party.

-Charleston Police Chief Luther Reynolds said an officer responded to a noise complaint along South Street late Monday night and was immediately met with gun fire.
-Two shots hit the officer’s cruiser, shattering the glass window.
-The officer was not hit by gunfire, but did sustain shrapnel wounds.
-He was hospitalized and released later Tuesday afternoon.
+Charleston Police Chief Luther Reynolds said an officer responded to a noise complaint along South Street late Monday night where several people were gathered for a party.

+The responding officer immediately took gunfire, according to Chief Reynolds, which included two shots into the officer’s cruiser.
 “We’re lucky we don’t have a dead cop.
 Or dead citizens.
-Or dead community members,” Chief Reynolds said.
+Or dead community members,” he said.

+Chief Reynolds said the officer was taken to an area hospital after being injured by shrapnel.
+He was treated and eventually released.

+Sgt.
+Elisabeth Wolfsen, a spokeswoman for the Charleston Police Department, said earlier in the morning that multiple people were struck by gunfire and were being treated at area hospitals.
+The extent of injuries, at the time, was unknown.

 Security video obtained by News 2 showed dozens of people running for cover while the sound of repeated gunfire can be heard in the background.